studioalgorhythmics/sensoriumofanimals/wifi_sensing/readme.md

 ```
 pip3 install scapy-python3
 ```
-The list_scapy.py script takes charge of putting your interface in monitor mode (wlan1 by default, change it if different), then it hops on 2.4GHz channels and sniffs 802.11 packets.
+The list_scapy.py script takes charge of putting your interface in monitor mode (wlan1 by default, might be different, use `ifconfig` if not sure), then it hops on 2.4GHz channels and sniffs 802.11 packets.
 Requires `sudo` to put interface in monitor mode and sniff packets.
 ```
 sudo python3 list_scapy.py
 ```
+So far list_scapy.py prints the data in the console, should send them through OSC in the future.

 ##Part 3: Visualize with p5.js
 Coming soon.